IP Reputation Checker

 ### Is this the same as the Email Blacklist Checker?

-No. The blacklist checker focuses on DNSBL listings.
-This tool also reviews IP identity through PTR and explains broader reputation next steps.
+No. The email blacklist checker focuses on DNSBL listings.
+The IP reputation checker also reviews IP identity through PTR and explains broader reputation next steps.

 ### Can public checks see Gmail or Outlook's private reputation?

 No. Large inbox providers use private systems.
-Public results are useful clues, but actual delivery errors and provider dashboards matter too.
+Public checks are useful clues, but actual delivery errors and provider dashboards matter too.